 • Hyperpigmentation: Sun exposure triggers melanin production, causing dark spots and uneven skin tone.

-• Weakened skin barrier: UV exposure contributes to moisture loss, irritation, and increased sensitivity.
+• Weakened skin barrier: UV exposure can contribute to moisture loss, irritation, and increased sensitivity.

 Choosing the Right Sunscreen

 Not all sunscreens are created equal.
 Opt for a broad-spectrum formula suited to your skin type and lifestyle.
 Mineral-based options (zinc oxide or titanium dioxide) offer excellent protection without irritating sensitive skin, while tinted formulas provide a great no-makeup look.
-Lightweight gels or mists work well for reapplication over makeup or on-the-go.
+Powders and mists work well for reapplication over makeup or on-the-go.

 Bottom Line